ryujin-n/ryujin-n/README.md

   }

   currentWork(){
     return this.freelance ?
+'Building scalable systems':
-'Building scalable systems':'Open to new challenges';
+    'Open to new challenges';
   }
 }
 ```